harigabor96/Wildfires/README.md

 -	Open records should be treated as Snapshots, that have unique natural/business PKs within each snapshot.
 -	Tables with mixed records should be separated.
 When it’s not possible to do so, they should either be treated as Snapshots or an updatable Archive (again, foreachBatch idempotence!).
 ### Self-Service ELT - Dynamic Aggregation and Integration
 The final element of the architecture is a powerful query engine (Photon) which lets the user create aggregations and integration efficiently.
 Here, ad-hoc queries can be written and executed, an analytics-specific schema (Snowflake, Star, etc.) can be applied, tables can be joined, unioned, aggregated, etc. These operations are not necessarily re-calculated every time when a user executes a query as caching query results is supported by Databricks SQL.

+These dynamic "databases" should have a single datamart as a source, to minimize the number of dependencies, thus the risk of unintentional breaking.
+As a consequence of this strategy, each dynamic "database" will reflect a single gold (and silver) zone, which means these "databases" can be called Platinum modules.